gta-chaos-mod/Trilogy-ASI-Script/README.md

 This repository, together with this README, is still very much WIP.

+# Project On Hiatus
+Seeing as I'm pretty burnt out on this project I've decided to put it on hiatus for the time being.
+What I mean by that is that it's on hiatus **from my side**, meaning that PRs will still be accepted.

+Doing this all on my own is pretty taxing and I have other, more important (and interesting) things to do and worry about.

 # What does this mod do?
 Similar to the old [Vice City Chaos% mod](https://github.com/Lighnat0r-pers/gta-vc-chaos) by [Lightnat0r](https://github.com/Lighnat0r), it activates effects in the corresponding game every X seconds / minutes (cooldown can be defined in the GUI tool).